-While student workbooks include reading material, they are consumable.
-Students will complete activity pages and frequent review exercises in them.
+The consumable student workbooks include reading material, activity pages, and frequent review exercises.
 Workbook pages are perforated for easy removal.
 This might be advantageous because removed pages will lie flat and make it easier for students to practice their penmanship without having to hold the book in place.

 The program is intended to appeal to a very broad range of students, so some of the reading material is geared toward an older audience, particularly the stories in the last two books.
 However, stories in the first two books should be easily understandable even for first graders.
 While some stories are about children, many are about teens, families, couples, and adults.
 With both the exercises and stories, you might need to provide occasional assistance with vocabulary if you are teaching young students since some words might not be familiar to them.

 Older students can progress through the program more quickly than younger students, especially the first book.
 You might be able to complete the entire program in a year with a student in the upper elementary grades or beyond.
-Starting with first or second graders, you should plan to take two or more years to complete the entire program.
+If you are starting with first or second graders, you should plan to take two or more years to complete the entire program.

-The instructor’s manuals provide detailed lesson plans that include scripting for what the teacher should say.
+The instructor’s manuals provide detailed lesson plans with scripts for what the teacher should say.
 While homeschoolers will have to make small adjustments to instructions that were written for class groups, the program should still be very easy to use.
-Whatever the educational setting, the program requires continual interaction between teacher and student(s).
+Whatever the educational setting, the program requires continual interaction between teacher and students.

 Winning Reading Boost was designed by Sue Dickson, creator of the Sing, Spell, Read, and Write program which used to be among my Top Picks.
 That program is no longer available, but Dickson uses a similar approach in Winning Reading Boost.
-Since the methodology of Dickson’s Since Sing, Spell, Read, and Write is so effective, I was pleased to see that methodology in this fresh new format.
+Since the methodology of Dickson’s Sing, Spell, Read, and Write is so effective, I was pleased to see that methodology in this fresh new format.
 While Winning Reading Boost should work best as a remedial program, I think it can also serve as a beginning reading program for first graders.